NullArray/RootHelper/README.md

 ## Update

-BashArk; a post-exploitation tool.
+`BashArk` a post-exploitation tool.
 Is now available for download with RootHelper.
 The author of this tool is accredited for their work under the 'Acknowledgements' header a little further down in this README.md.

 A new version of `Linux Exploit Suggester` has been released.
 It is an updated version based on the old one by PenturaLabs.
 The author of this tool and others available through RootHelper are accredited for their work below.